YanzhaoW/vmmsc/README.md

 * [Qt 5.7](https://www.qt.io/qt5-11)
 * C++11 (gcc >=4.7)

+**For ESS branch, please use FEC firmware (fecv6_vmm3_top_21032100.bit) that is provided in the slow control repo.
+When reading the firmware version number with the slow control (button "system parameters"), the version should read "21031200".**

 ## Installation
 There are a few steps that need to be taken in order for you to obtain, install, and get the software running.
 These are discussed here.